 Columbia Journalism Review’s mission is to encourage and stimulate excellence in journalism in the service of a free society.
 It is both a watchdog and a friend of the press in all its forms, from newspapers to magazines to radio, television, and the Web, with the website delivering real-time criticism and reporting, giving CJR a vital presence in the ongoing conversation about the media.

-The Project for Excellence in Journalism is a non-partisan, non-ideological and non-political project, aiming to help both the journalists who produce the news and the citizens who consume it develop a better understanding of what the press is delivering, how the media are changing, and what forces are shaping those changes.
-It is dedicated to understanding the information revolution, using empirical methods to evaluate and study the performance of the press, particularly content analysis.
+The Project for Excellence in Journalism is a nonpartisan, nonideological, and nonpolitical project that aims to help both the journalists who produce the news and the citizens who consume it develop a better understanding of what the press is delivering, how the media is changing, and what forces are shaping those changes.
+It is dedicated to understanding the information revolution, using empirical methods, particularly content analysis, to evaluate and study the press's performance.

-The Pew Research Center is an independent, non-partisan public opinion research organization that studies attitudes toward politics, the press, and public policy issues, serving as a valuable information resource for political leaders, journalists, scholars, and citizens.
+The Pew Research Center is an independent, nonpartisan public opinion research organization that studies attitudes toward politics, the press, and public policy issues.
+It is a valuable information resource for political leaders, journalists, scholars, and citizens.